Where to buy PlayStation 5: PS5 restock US and UK guide (updated TODAY)

 GAME

-GAME's PS5 day one consoles got snapped up incredibly quickly, but it's had a restock since, including this week.
-Customers could join a queue for its multiple inventory drops, but of course, tha's no guarantee of getting a console.
+GAME's PS5 day one consoles got snapped up incredibly quickly, but it's had a restock since, including last week.
+Customers could join a queue for its multiple inventory drops, but of course, that's no guarantee of getting a console.
 GAME is one to watch as we get closer to Christmas.
 View Deal

 Argos